Tag Archives: Luke Evans

 Director Tate Taylor’s film could certainly have taken a more realistic direction in terms of how particular aspects of the story played out – but I’m not mad about the end result.
 It was mostly realistic enough for me, and fun.

-The only part that I wish had gone differently was approximately twenty minutes in, during the exchange between Ma and Gianni Paolo’s character.
-The dialogue and what happens in that scene just didn’t seem to quit fit, somehow.
+A key part that I wish had gone differently was approximately twenty minutes in, during the exchange between Ma and Gianni Paolo’s character.
+The dialogue and what happens in that scene just didn’t seem to quite fit.

 Watch Ma if you’re curious.
 You may just have a good time.